RERegret/git_demo/git-features.md

-# FinanceManager
+# bmiCalculator
-This branch is where I'm making a console application, where the system asks for the users monthly salary, then asks about their monthly expenses, and calculates how much money they have left afterwards.
+This branch is where I'm making a console application, where the system asks for the users body detail, and then calculates their BMI datas.